Compare base fares from $1.35 • Per-mile rates from $1.10 • Updated 2026

 Save ~$0.35/ride

 How much does an Uber or Lyft cost in Denver, CO?
 UberX base fares in Denver start at $1.45 plus $1.15/mile and $0.22/minute.
 Lyft starts at $1.35 plus $1.10/mile and $0.20/minute.
 Standard taxi fares begin at $2.50 with $2.25/mile.
 Based on current rate cards, Lyft offers the lowest base fare in Denver.
-Actual prices vary with distance, time of day, and surge demand.
-Compare all options below to find the cheapest ride for your specific route.
+Treat these as planning numbers: distance, traffic, and surge all move the final price.
+The breakdown below shows every service tier side by side.

 | Service | Base Fare | Per Mile | Per Min | Booking Fee | Minimum |